 All first-year Arts & Sciences students will be required to complete a First-Year Seminar (FYS) course in their first semester.
 There are dozens of courses to choose from, so create a list of perhaps 6-9 options which will match your availability.
 Tips on registration are provided via our Canvas site and at fys.jhu.edu.

 What is the writing requirement for first-year students entering the School of Arts & Sciences?

-Beginning in Fall 2022, all students entering a degree program in the School of Arts and Sciences must complete AS.004.101 Reintroduction to Writing in their first year at Hopkins plus an additional 12 credits in writing-intensive courses through their undergraduate experience for a minimum of 15 writing-intensive credits.
+All students entering a degree program in the School of Arts and Sciences must complete AS.004.101 Reintroduction to Writing in their first year at Hopkins plus an additional 12 credits in writing-intensive courses through their undergraduate experience for a minimum of 15 writing-intensive credits.
 AS.004.101 Reintroduction to Writing is an introductory-level writing course that is designed to help students with a foundation of academic writing, as well as to provide a rhetorical framework for adapting their writing skills to future contexts, audiences, and genres.
 Sections of the course will share certain features, like writing in multiple genres and a focus on revision, and each section will have its own distinct theme and assignments.
-KSAS first-year students or earlier in Fall 2022 if possible.
+KSAS students must take this course in their first year.

 Does Hopkins have distribution requirements?

 Yes.
 Students in Arts & Sciences must complete 9 credits in each of three distribution areas: H, S, and NQE.